tonethar/IGME-430-Fall-2024/exercises/11-post-admin-page.md

 ## IV. admin.html - "add a hoot"

-- The `POST` `/api/addHoot` endpoint is already working - we tested that with Postman, above
+- The `POST` `/api/addHoot` endpoint is already working - we tested that endpoint with Postman, last time
 - Now we just need an HTML form to call this endpoint